Tuhin Chakrabarty

 Selected Publications

-AI and Behavioral Science
+AI and Human Behavior

 Can AI writing be salvaged?
 Mitigating Idiosyncrasies and Improving Human-AI Alignment in the Writing Process through Edits